box/developer.box.com/guides/authentication/jwt/without-sdk.md

 </Message>

-## Code Samples

-All of the code in this guide is available on [GitHub][samples].

 ## Using a keypair

 ### Prerequisites

-Before we can get started, you will need to complete the following steps.

-- Create a JWT Custom Application within the Developer Console
+- Create a JWT Custom Application within the [Developer Console][devconsole].
-- Create or download the private key configuration file for your application and save it as `config.json`
+- Create or download the private key configuration file for your application and save it as `config.json`.
+You will need to have [2FA][2fa] enabled on your Box account in order to complete this step.
-- Ensure your Box Application is authorized within the Box Admin Console
+- Ensure your Box Application is authorized within the Box Admin Console.

 ### 1. Read JSON configuration